Inverse Learning: Solving Partially Known Models Using Inverse Optimization: Introduction

+Multi-observation settings in inverse optimization have increasingly gained traction due to their real-world applicability.
+Recent studies have considered various methods to recover linear problems in the presence of multiple observations for cost vectors \citep{babier2021ensemble, esfahani2018data, aswani2018inverse, tan2019deep, hewitt2020data, moghaddass2021inverse} or for constraint parameters \citep{ghobadi2021inferring,chan2020inverse,Schede2019learning}.
+Others have considered the cases in which a stream of observations is given, as opposed to an existing batch of observations \citep{dong2018generalized}.
+Statistical approaches in noisy settings \citep{aswani2019statistics, shahmoradi2021quantile,shahmoradi2022optimality} and deep learning models in data-driven settings are also explored \citep{tan2019deep}.

-In general, inverse Optimization methodologies have received increasing attention in applied settings.
-Some applied settings of inverse optimization methodologies include finance \citep{bertsimas2012inverse}, network and telecommunication problems \citep{farago2003inverse}, supply chain planning \citep{pibernik2011secure}, transportation problems \citep{chow2012inverse} and auction mechanisms \citep{beil2003inverse}. \citet{barmann2018online} consider a setting where the decision-maker decides on the variables in different application domains and provide an online-learning framework for inverse optimization. \cite{konstantakopoulos2017robust} combine inverse optimization and game theory methods to learn the utility of agents in a non-cooperative game.
-There has also been a growing interest in the applications of inverse optimization methods in healthcare settings like cancer treatment \citep{corletto2003inverse,chan2014generalized}, patient care delivery systems \citep{chan2019inverse} and the diet recommendation problem \citep{ghobadi2018robust,shahmoradi2019quantile, aswani2019behavioral}.
-Applications in healthcare settings stem from inverse optimization's unique ability to infer unknown parameters in multi-objective and highly constrained settings \citep{babier2018inverse,chan2018trade,gorissen2013mixed}.
+Many applications of inverse optimization methodologies have also been studied including finance \citep{bertsimas2012inverse}, network and telecommunication \citep{farago2003inverse}, supply chain planning \citep{pibernik2011secure}, transportation problems \citep{chow2012inverse}, control systems \citep{9336679}, and auction mechanisms \citep{beil2003inverse}. \citet{barmann2018online} consider a setting where the decision-maker decides on the variables in different domains and provides an online-learning framework for inverse optimization. \cite{konstantakopoulos2017robust} combine inverse optimization and game theory methods to learn the utility of agents in a non-cooperative game.
+Other studies consider healthcare applications to employ inverse optimization's unique ability to recover unknown parameters in multi-objective and highly-constrained settings \citep{chan2018trade,gorissen2013mixed}, including cancer treatment \citep{corletto2003inverse,chan2014generalized, chan2022inverse,ajayi2022objective}, patient care delivery systems \citep{chan2021inverse}, and the diet recommendation problem \citep{ghobadi2018robust,shahmoradi2021quantile, aswani2019behavioral}.
+The diet recommendation problem is further discussed in Section \ref{Section:Application}.
+For a more comprehensive survey on inverse optimization theory and applications, we refer the readers to the study by \cite{chan2021inversesurvey}.